struct78/iot-pool-temperature-sensor/README.md

-# IOT Pool Temperature Sensor and Web App
+# IOT Pool Temperature Sensor

 This project was inspired by my children, who kept asking to go outside to check if the pool was warm or not.
 Which prompted some questions: